 It is one of the most popular forms of stock charts and was the most widely used charts before the introduction of candlestick charts.

-Each bar represents a symbol which is made up of OHLC data which are typically used to illustrate price movement of a financial instrument over a period of time.
+Each bar chart in technical analysis represents a symbol which is made up of OHLC data which are typically used to illustrate price movement of a financial instrument over a period of time.

 The height of each OHLC bar indicates the price range for the given period with the high being the topmost point of the bar and the low to be the lowermost point of the bar.